I will be posting a short summary of Global Outlook to monitor the market movements. […]

 The rules of work mentions about the unspoken truth about getting ahead in the corporate world.

-Successful navigation of the uncharted waters in the corporate world will enable you to thrive.
+Successful navigation in this unfamiliar territory will enable you to thrive.
 As a start, you need to understand the unwritten rules of the office.
 Here’s the summary of The Rules of Work by one of my favourite authors - Richard Templar.

 Part 1: Work Ethnic

-This is the underlying rule that governs all the others – know your job well, do it well and be better than anyone else at doing it
+Know your job well, do it well and be better than anyone else at doing it.

 - Get your work noticed

-The best way to attract notice is to transcend the routine.
-Do something extra.
-Show tremendous initiative by giving your boss an unsolicited report on how things could be done more efficiently.
-Be sure your idea works beforehand via a discussion, to make sure that you don't waste your efforts.
+The best way to attract attention is to provide extra value and go above the expectations.
+For example, you can show initiative and share your perspective on how things could be done more efficiently.
+Be sure that your idea works beforehand via a discussion, to make sure that you don't waste your efforts.

 - Never stand still

-Spend any extra time preparing for your next job.
-Keep moving and learning.
+Spend any extra time in honing the skills needed for your next desired role.
+Have a growth mindset and keep learning.

 - Volunteer carefully for ad-hoc tasks